stevenlaidlaw/google-docs-writing-tracker/README.md

   1. Create a new Script file called "WritingStats"
   2. When prompted for the type of project, select "Blank Project"
   3. Copy the code from "writing_stats.gs" (in GitHub) and paste it into the code.gs file.
-  4. Create a new script file (File->New->Script File) and call it diff.gs.
-  5. Copy the code from "diff.gs" (in GitHub) and paste it into the diff.gs file.
-  6. Go into the "code.gs" script.
+  4. Go into the "WritingStats.gs" script.
 There are four values that must be updated:

       var en_add = ""               -- replace with the email address you want the daily writing to be sent